 ASU 2018-15 is effective for private companies, including non-profit organizations, for fiscal years beginning after December 15, 2020, and can be adopted either prospectively or retrospectively.

-If your organization is interested in taking advantage of ASU 2018-15 or would like additional counsel on CCAs, we encourage you to contact the experts at SST Accountants & Consultants for personalized recommendations.
+If your organization would like additional counsel on CCAs, we encourage you to contact the experts at SST Accountants & Consultants for personalized recommendations.